-Refer to the Adjudication Criteria when completing your detailed project description.
-Your project description should give the jury enough information to assess the merit of the event, your capacity to plan and host it and its potential impact on your intended audience.
+Refer to the Assessment Criteria when completing your detailed project description.
+Your project description should provide the review panel with enough information to assess the merit of the event or series, your capacity to plan and host it and its potential impact on your intended audience.
 If you are applying retroactively for an event held between September 1st and the program deadline, include supplementary information as indicated.